 Sugar & Calories in Beer, Stout & Cider

 Shown below is the calorie and sugar content in popular beers, stout and ciders.
 If like me, you like to drink alcohol you’ll be interested to see the results I found.
-This week I’ve detailed beer, stout and cider, next week I’ll be detailing wine, spirits and their mixers and liqueurs.
-So remember to follow me on Facebook if you’d like to find out about these next week and leave a comment below if you’ve a favourite drink you’d like me to look into.
+Next week I’ll be detailing wine, spirits and their mixers, so remember to follow me on Facebook if you’d like to find out about these.

 I’m not here to talk about the rights and wrongs or damage alcohol causes, you’re an adult and that’s for you to choose.
 I’m just hoping to help people know what they’re drinking and to make better choices about what they drink and in what quantity.

 Its good to know that there are lower (not low) calorie and lower sugar alternatives available with Coors Light, Bud Light and Bulmers Light now being widely available in most pubs and off licenses.
 They do make a small difference, 6 bottles of Heineken would be 834kcals and 66g of sugar but 6 bottles of Coors Light would be 564kcals and 24g of sugar.
-Better but still high and they most likely contain artificial sweeteners.
-Eight pints of Bulmers original would be 1680kcals and 184g of sugar, but 8 pints of Bulmers light would be 1280 and 32g of sugar.
-Again they are better but still high and even drinking 8 pints you still only save 400 kcals.
+Better but still high and they most likely contain artificial sweeteners among other highly processed ingredients.

 330ml Bottle = 139kcals & 11g of Carbs